kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 possible to use the flag with `auto` (and we will entirely disallow it with `--server-side=false`).

-Some other commands might be impacted. `kubectl create` (and family) notably have a `--save-config` flag that create the last-applied annotation.
+Some other commands might be impacted, especially when/if we remove client-side apply altogether.
+This would deserve a full section once the details of this are carved out. `kubectl create` (and family) notably have a `--save-config` flag that create the last-applied annotation.
 While I don't know how many people actually use the flag, the idea of saving this as a config is confusing, since people don't actually have the file and so the situation doesn't really fit well the `apply` workflow.
 We suggest adding a warning when this flag is used, as well as updating its documentation to suggest not using it, and possibly deprecate it in the future.

+<<[UNRESOLVED More details needed on exhaustive CSA clean-up]>>
+Deprecating client-side apply from kubectl probably implies a LOT more clean-up that is actually described here, and we would have to go through the details when we decide the fate of client-side apply.
+<<[/UNRESOLVED]>>

 Because `kubectl diff` is supposed to map the behavior of `kubectl apply` as closely as possible, the change will also be done for that